 The implications with this method is that when making the money order, you are paying a fee, but paying a small fee to get a large sum of points can be worth it in most cases.

-Method 2: The “Returns” Method”
+Method 2: The “Returns Method”

 Method 3: Gift Cards

 Best for a last resort when you haven’t spent the [X amount of dollars] and are reaching your [X amount of time threshold.]
-This involves finding a grocery store or office supply store that sells Visa or MasterCard gift cards and then buy the highest demotion that will take you over your threshold (the amount you need to spend.)
+This method involves finding a grocery store or office supply store that sells Visa or MasterCard gift cards and then buying the highest demotion that will take you over your threshold (the amount you need to spend.)
 Doing this gets you the points by the time limit and then you are able to just use the gift cards at a later date as you would your credit card. *Note* Sometimes office supply stores have promotions where they sell the gift cards for cheaper which essentially results in you actually GETTING money.
-If you encounter one of these sales be sure to buy as money gift cards as you can.
+If you encounter one of these sales be sure to buy as many gift cards as you can.

 Now that you have all these points, it’s time to pick a destination.
 Where do you want to visit?
-If you have any questions, feel free to comment below.

 For more adventures, follow @monacorona on Instagram